How Do Student Loans Work?

 What happens to student loan debt when you die?

-This depends on the type of loan: federal student loans may be forgiven if you die.
-Equally, federal Parent PLUS loans are usually forgiven if the student benefitting from the loan dies, or if the parent who took out the loan does.
-For private student loans, this depends on the loan, as each lender has their own policies.
-It’s important to check the lender’s specific policy, though many will discharge the debt owed upon the death of the primary borrower.
+This depends on the type of loan: Federal student loans may be forgiven if you die.
+Equally, federal Parent PLUS loans are usually forgiven if the student benefitting from the loan dies or if the parent who took out the loan does.
+For private student loans, this depends on the loan, as each lender has its own policies.
+It’s important to check the lender’s specific policy, though many will discharge the debt owed upon the primary borrower’s death.

 How long does it take to pay off student loans on average?